 3. Bones are filled with a spongy tissue

 Bone marrow is a spongy substance that’s found inside large bones like your hips, pelvis, and femur.
 Bone marrow houses stem cells.
 Stem cells are responsible for producing many of your body’s most important cells, including blood, brain, heart, and bone cells.

 4. Babies are born with 300 bones

 Adults will end up with only 206 bones, but babies are born with .
 It’s not that bones disappear as we grow older.
 Instead, these tiny bones fuse together to form the larger bones of the skeletal system.

 5. The smallest bone in the body is in your ear

-The stapes, a bone in your inner ear, is the smallest of all your bones.
+The stapes, a bone in your inner ear, is the of all your bones.
 This bone is also sometimes called the stirrup because of its Y shape.
 Together with the anvil and hammer bones, the stapes helps translate sounds you hear into waves your brain can understand.

 6. The longest bone in the body is in your leg

 The femur, which runs from your hip to your knee, is the longest and largest bone in your body.
 It’s also the strongest.
 Just think of all the weight that bone handles in a day.
 No wonder it’s so strong!